LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 Depending on what value you get is what you'll do.
 Having to remember to check the parameters before calling can often be forgotten, and it isn't expected.

-MISRA C 2004 mentions some ways of conducting validation
+MISRA C 2004 rule 20.3 mentions some ways of conducting validation
 - Check the values before calling the function.
 - Design checks into the function.
 - Produce wrapped versions of functions, that perform the checks then call the original function.